-2.1 The CIT will follow standard IPM guidelines in the performance of all of his or her professional duties – ensuring proper regard for the safety, health, and welfare of the public and environment; documenting findings as appropriate and required; and keeping all stakeholders informed of the process.
+2.1 The CIT will follow standard IPM guidelines in the performance of all of their professional duties – ensuring proper regard for the safety, health, and welfare of the public and environment; documenting findings as appropriate and required; and keeping all stakeholders informed of the process.

 2.2 The CIT will be honest and impartial, and will preface any one-sided statements, criticisms, or arguments by clearly indicating on whose behalf they are made.

-2.3 The CIT will express an opinion on an pest control subject only when it is founded on adequate knowledge and honest conviction, and will be factual in all estimates, reports, and testimonies.
+2.3 The CIT will express an opinion on an entomological subject only when it is founded on adequate knowledge and honest conviction, and will be factual in all estimates, reports, and testimonies.

 OBLIGATIONS TO THE PROFESSION

-3.1 The CIT will strive to advance the science and art of Integrated Pest Management, to guard and uphold its high standard of honor, and to conform to the principles of professional conduct.
+3.1 The CIT will strive to advance the science and art of IPM, to guard and uphold its high standard of honor, and to conform to the principles of professional conduct.

 3.2 The CIT will cooperate in edifying the profession by exchanging information with entomologists, and by contributing to the work of technical societies and the technical press, where disclosure of such information does not conflict with the interests of clients and employers.

-3.3 The CIT will strive to promote the public’s awareness and perception of pest management, pest management professionals, and all facets of the pest management business, taking special care of his/her responsibilities as an CIT to defend the honor and prestige of the entomological aspects of the pest management profession that are encapsulated by the CIT program.
+3.3 The CIT will strive to promote the public’s awareness and perception of pest management, pest management professionals, and all facets of the pest management business, taking special care of their responsibilities as a CIT to defend the honor and prestige of IPM that are encapsulated by the CIT program.

-3.4 The CIT, when referring to the certification granted by the ESA, shall always use the full title of Certified IPM Technician or CIT, rather than abbreviating to Certified Entomologist or only Entomologist.
-The CIT will seek to inform others of the prestige of entomology and Integrated Pest Management and will immediately report to the ESA any misuse or misrepresentation of the terms entomology, entomologist, Certified IPM Technician, Board Certified Entomologist, PHE, or derivatives thereof.
+3.4 The CIT, when referring to the certification granted by the ESA, shall always use the full title of Certified IPM Technician or CIT.
+The CIT will seek to inform others of will immediately report to the ESA any misuse or misrepresentation of the terms entomology, entomologist, Certified IPM Technicians, Board Certified Entomologist, Associate Certified Entomologist, Public Health Entomology Certificate, or derivatives thereof.

 OBLIGATIONS TO EMPLOYERS AND CLIENTS